TomatenKuchenDEV/docs/docs/feeds.md

 ---
-title: Feeds
+title: RSS and Atom feeds
 description: TomatenKuchen is a multipurpose Discord bot with many common and innovative features for your server.
-Explains how to use RSS, Atom, Minecraft, YouTube and Twitch feeds.
+Explains how to use RSS, Atom and Minecraft version feeds.
 image: /img/feed_example.png
 ---

-This page will help you to setup RSS and other feeds using the Discord bot.
+This page will help you to setup RSS and other feeds using TomatenKuchen.

 ![Discord status feed](/img/feed_example.png)